ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

     :dedent: 4
     :lines: 18

-Then, the ROS node interacting with the simulated robot is created.
+make htmlThen, the ROS node interacting with the simulated robot is created.
 This node, named ``driver``, is located in the ``webots_ros2_driver`` package.
 The node will be able to communicate with the simulated robot by using a custom protocol based on IPC and shared memory.
 In your case, you need to run a single instance of this node, because you have a single robot in the simulation.
 But if you had more robots in the simulation, you would have to run one instance of this node per robot.
 ``WEBOTS_CONTROLLER_URL`` is used to define the name of the robot the driver should connect to.
+On Windows, the communication between Webots and the controllers, running in WSL, is possibly via TCP connection.
+The IP address is automatically retrieved by ``webots_ros2_driver``.
+The default Webots port number is 1234.
 The ``robot_description`` parameter holds the contents of the URDF file which refers to the ``my_robot_driver.py`` Python plugin.

 .. tabs::